Margaret (Meg) Warner, DVM, MS

 Dr. Warner is a tireless advocate for the veterinary profession and believes in promoting its endless potential for young people.
 She is excited about the growth in diversity and opportunities within the field and is a passionate mentor to early career veterinarians.
 An additional passion is the well -being and mental health of the profession.
 Dr Warner lectures nationally on the topic to veterinarians and staff addressing communication and resilience skills.

 “Merck Animal Health is as passionate about veterinarians and veterinary medicine as I am.”

-In joining Merck Animal Health, Dr. Warner knew she had found a company that cares as much about veterinarians as she does.
-Merck Animal Health’s commitment to world health and support for others also aligned with her own values.
-As a Sr. Professional Services Veterinarian, Dr. Warner enjoys supporting her territory managers by bringing them what they need to deliver value to clinics.
-“By bringing value to clinics,” she observes, “they can prosper and so can we.”
+One of the reasons Dr. Warner joined Merck Animal Health is because she found a company that shares her values and genuinely cares about veterinarians.
+She was impressed by Merck Animal Health’s commitment to global health and their support for others.
+As a Sr. Professional Services Veterinarian, Dr. Warner focuses on supporting territory managers by providing them with the resources they need to deliver value to veterinary clinics.
+She believes that by bringing value to clinics, both the clinics and the company can thrive.

 - Master of Science, Respiratory Physiology, University of Wisconsin

 - Doctor of Veterinary Medicine, Michigan State University